-ASTRON 0088 will be hosted in the new Canvas Learning Management System (LMS).
+ASTRON 0088 will be hosted in the Canvas Learning Management System (LMS).
 To get started with Canvas, go to https://canvas.pitt.edu.
 This link appears on my.pitt.edu but you may wish to bookmark it.
 Log in with your Pitt User ID and password, and click on the course card for this class.
-Our class materials will not be available in Blackboard (CourseWeb), only in Canvas.

-To aid in your use of Canvas, I suggest familiarizing yourself with the new LMS through the short, helpful Canvas Student Tour video series, which you can find here.
+To aid in your use of Canvas, I suggest familiarizing yourself with the LMS through the short, helpful Canvas Student Tour video series, which you can find here.
 I also encourage you to try the Canvas mobile app for Android and iOS devices.
 The full Canvas student guide can be found here.